 For centuries, farmers manipulated plants and animals through selective breeding in order to create and enhance desired traits.
 As the science of plant breeding was further developed, the 20th century saw a big change as we were able to more quickly pick out traits such as increased yield, pest resistance, drought resistance, and herbicide resistance.
 But our technology has since then moved even further, which resulted in first food product produced through plant biotechnology in 1990.

-The growth of agricultural biotechnology, also known as agritech, was such as by 2003, seven million farmers were utilizing biotech crops with more than 85% of these farmers located in developing countries .
+The growth of agricultural biotechnology, also known as agritech, was such that by 2003, seven million farmers were utilizing biotech crops, with more than 85% of these farmers located in developing countries .

-But is agritech a technological revolution which we should be welcoming or are there hidden risks in artificially changing foodstuff?
+Is agritech a technological revolution which we should be welcoming or are there hidden risks of artificially changing foodstuff?

-One such example is the development of drought resistant crops .
-By changing the genes of some crops, it is possible for them to grow in unfavourable conditions and different types of soil which means that countries that suffer from drought might be able to expand their agricultural activities as well as use land where it was previously not possible to cultivate anything.
+One example of biotechnology products could be the development of drought resistant crops .
+By changing the genes of some crops, it is possible to grow them in unfavorable conditions and different types of soil, which means that countries that suffer from drought might be able to expand their agricultural activities as well as use land where it was previously not possible to cultivate anything.

 Advantages of using biotechnology in agriculture